hdclark/DICOMautomaton/README.md

 If successful, the portable outputs will be dumped to `/tmp/portable_dcma/`.
 A convenience script that performs the preload trick and forwards all user arguments is `portable_dcma`.

 Note that this trick works *only* on Linux systems, and a similar Linux system must be used to generate the binaries.
-The interactive Docker container will likely suffice.
+The interactive Debian Docker container will likely suffice.
 Additionally this technique only provides the `dicomautomaton_dispatcher` binary.
 All shared libraries needed to run it are bundled, including `glibc` and some other intrinsic libraries in case the host and target `glibc` differ.
 If the `patchelf` program is available, the binary